New Mexico Child Custody & New Mexico Child Support

 New Mexico Child Support:

-An official set of child support guidelines usually determines the amount, frequency, and types of child support.
-These guidelines are based on a set of formulas tied to adjusted gross income, and on a case-by-case basis the court can make add-ons beyond the base requirements of the guidelines.
-In general, each parents income is considered in relative proportion, and the support amounts calculated from each parent then help decide which parent must pay the other in order to maintain the correct proportion and provide for the needs of the child.
+Child support in New Mexico is determined in accordance with the Income Shares Model for child support, where each parent's income is considered in relative proportion.
+The support amounts calculated from each parent then help decide which parent must pay the other in order to maintain the correct proportion and provide for the needs of the child.

-These guidelines are not always followed, but a decision to follow a different standard will require supportive evidence showing 1) all the factors that affect the parties financial obligations differently, and 2) how applying a different standard from the guidelines will more effectively preserve the best interests of the child.
+These guidelines are not always followed, but a decision to follow a different standard will require supportive evidence showing 1) all the factors that affect the parties financial obligations differently, and 2) how applying a standard other than the Income Shares Model will more effectively preserve the best interests of the child.

 A lawyer can help you understand and organize your rights and responsibilities in terms of raising your children after divorce.
 A lawyer can also serve as your advocate and/or counsel when negotiating a parenting agreement.
 You can find a lawyer at: